Blackstar (album): Post-death analysis

 Many journalists analysed the album's title.
-Several noted that a "black star lesion", usually found inside a breast, suggests to medical practitioners evidence of certain types of cancer.
+Several noted that a "black star lesion", usually found inside a breast, suggests evidence of certain types of cancer.
 Others noted that Black Star was the name of a rap duo composed of Talib Kweli and Mos Def, whom Bowie shared an interview with in 2003, and the name of an obscure Elvis Presley song from his 1960 film Flaming Star.
 Presley was a huge influence on Bowie, and lyrics on "Black Star" are about death: "[W]hen a man sees his black star/ He knows his time, his time has come."
 The cover art was also analysed by journalists and fans.
 Tim Jonze of The Guardian speculated that the absence of Bowie's image on the cover art in place of a black star "seems to complete this symbolic journey from one world to another".

 Blackstar was not the first time Bowie engaged with the concepts of mortality and death.
 The authors Michael K. Potter and Cam Cobb wrote that "Blackstar was merely the last step in a lifelong lyrical preoccupation" with death and dying, concepts that dated back to songs such as "Please Mr. Gravedigger" from his debut album (1967) to "Bring Me the Disco King" from Reality (2003).
 The academic scholar Jennifer Lillian Lodine-Chaffey argued that with the "Lazarus" video, Bowie engaged in Ars moriendi, or the art of dying, a 15th-century concept in which individuals artfully plan out their deaths.
 She writes that by staging his death through the album and music videos, "Bowie allowed for the community of his fans to be involved in his demise, even if his fans did not at first realise the significance of his final video."
-Bowie's decision to remain silent about his illness and album promotion further allowed fans to create their own interpretations of Bowie.
-Jack Cowan further said that Bowie's final album provided "a means of assisting and joining his listeners in their work of mourning", which became a "communal event" as fans shared their memories of him and his music across global networks and social media.
+Bowie's decision to remain silent about his illness and album promotion further allowed fans to create their own interpretations of him.
+Jack Cowan further said that Blackstar provided "a means of assisting and joining his listeners in their work of mourning", which became a "communal event" as fans shared their memories of him and his music across global networks and social media.

 For many of Bowie's fans, Blackstar remains a somber listen and a difficult album to revisit years following its release due to its direct association with his death.
-Martin Aston opined that despite this, Blackstar remains such a "rich, dynamic and expressive" work that it "lives outside of its context".
+Aston opined that despite this, Blackstar remains such a "rich, dynamic and expressive" work that it "lives outside of its context".
 Slates Carl Wilson further stated that the album "threatened to be eclipsed by its role as [Bowie's] last will and testament".
 Several critics have described Blackstar as a perfect farewell for Bowie's fans, being recognized by American Songwriters Lauren Boisvert as both "an acceptance of death and a farewell to life".
 The album has since appeared on lists compiling the best final albums in music history.
 (Note: Attributed to multiple references:)